umberware/the-way/the-way/readme.md

 After this, we load the default properties and we merge this with the properties found in the file, preserving the properties passed.
 If no file is passed or found, the library will use the default properties.
 You can **@Inject** the **PropertiesConfiguration** into your class to use the properties.

-You can see the properties that the application uses at [application.properties.yml](https://github.com/nihasoft/the-way/blob/master/the-way/application.properties.yml).
+You can see the properties that the application uses at the section **# Application Properties** or in the file [application.properties.yml](https://github.com/nihasoft/the-way/blob/master/the-way/application.properties.yml).

 Also, you can create your properties file with the name "application.properties.yml" in your project's root directory or an "external" application.properties.yml passing the --properties parameter with path of the file and the file name.